jhpyle/docassemble/_docs/docker.md

 using `-p 8080:80` instead of `-p 80:80`.

 In the [`docker run`] command, the `-d` flag means that the container will run in the background.

 The `-p` flag maps a port on the host machine to a port on the [Docker] container.
+In this example, port 80 on the host machine will map to port 80 within the [Docker] container.
+If you are already using port 80 on the host machine, you could use `-p 8080:80`, and then port 8080 on the host machine would be passed through to port 80 on the [Docker] container.

-The `jhpyle/docassemble` tag refers to an image that is [hosted on Docker Hub].
+The `jhpyle/docassemble` tag refers to a [Docker] image that is [hosted on Docker Hub].
 The image is about 2.4GB in size.
 It is an [automated build] based on the "master" branch of the [docassemble repository] on [GitHub].

 ## Shutting down